LowLevelTeam/libcoil-dev/README.md

 # libcoil-dev - COIL Development Library

-The COIL Development Library (libcoil-dev) provides a comprehensive API for working with the COIL (Computer Oriented Intermediate Language) format, supporting manipulation of intermediate representations, native code integration, and cross-platform development.
+The COIL Development Library (libcoil-dev) provides a comprehensive API for working with the COIL (Computer Oriented Intermediate Language) format, supporting manipulation of intermediate representations, target-specific code, and cross-platform development.

 ## Overview

 libcoil-dev is the core library for the COIL toolchain, providing functionality to:

 - Read, write, and manipulate COIL files and intermediate representations
-- Support native code embedding with architecture metadata
+- Support target-specific code with comprehensive architecture metadata
 - Define a clean API for processing COIL instructions and sections
 - Enable cross-platform compilation and optimization